DeveloperSwastik/SQL-Lab-Database-Management-System/README.md

 _The SQL LAB Database Studio is very fast, reliable, scalable, and easy to use.
 If that is what you are looking for, you should give it a try.
 SQL LAB can run comfortably on a desktop or laptop in windows machine, alongside your other applications requiring little or no attentions._

-_For more full documentation visit: [Project Documentation Link](https://drive.google.com/file/d/1M8DmHGfpqoI6OPwU83w643PHTI3OTePy/view?usp=sharing)_
+_For full documentation visit: [Project Documentation Link](https://drive.google.com/file/d/1M8DmHGfpqoI6OPwU83w643PHTI3OTePy/view?usp=sharing)_

 ## Features of SQL Lab DBMS [🔝](#table-of-contents)